Comprehensive Psychological Assessment Services in Eugene, OR

 Mental Illness / Intellectual Disability Evaluation

-In addition to my training in adult assessment of Intellectual Disability Evaluation, I also have highly specialized training and experience in psychological s designed to address the unique diagnostic and treatment complexities inherent in adults living with co-occurring mental illness and developmental or intellectual disabilities.
+I also have highly specialized training and experience in psychological evaluation, testing and assessment designed to address the unique diagnostic and treatment complexities inherent in adults living with co-occurring mental illness and intellectual and developmental disabilities (I/DD).
 This type of assessment includes the above Intellectual Disability evaluation, but moves beyond the strictly neuropsychological and cognitive perspective by integrating data from psychopathology assessment to lend a deeper understanding of the behavioral and psychological challenges faced by the examinee.
 Specific treatment recommendations are provided.

 Capacity Evaluations